Dodit Artawan

 b.
 1978, Batubulan, Indonesia

-Born and based in Bali, contemporary Indonesian artist Dodit Artawan studied fine art at the Indonesian Art Institute Denpasar Bali and started his art career in 2011, Dodit is an artist whose focus is on the breakaway from the dominance of traditional Balinese art on the contemporary art scene in order to seek new expressions for contemporary art in Bali.
-Dodit Artawan has been widely exhibited in numerous solo and group exhibitions in Indonesia, Singapore, Malaysia, Japan, Italy and the USA.
-Dodit won the prestigious Bronze Award at the IWS Malaysia 1st International Watercolour Biennale (KL) in 2018.
+Born and based in Bali, Dodit Artawan studied fine art at the Indonesian Art Institute Denpasar Bali and started his career in 2011, breaking away from traditional Balinese art in order to seek new expressions for contemporary art in Bali.
+Dodit has widely exhibited in numerous solo and group exhibitions in Indonesia, Singapore, Malaysia, Japan, Italy and the USA.
+Dodit won the Bronze Award at the IWS Malaysia 1st International Watercolour Biennale (KL) in 2018.